Sureuba/SENG-438-The-Amazing-Group-4/seng438-a5-team4.md

 # Difficulties encountered, challenges overcome, and lessons learned

-The main problem with the RDC.xls file was the issue of where and how to use the failure data form the DAT files, thus learning it and how to use it was a huge disadvantage.
-We encountered a dilemma regarding the precise method and location for inputting failure data.
+The main problem we with the RDC.xls file was the issue of where and how to use the failure data form the DAT files, thus learning it and how to use it was a huge disadvantage.
+We encountered the issue of knowing the precise method and location for inputting failure data.

 # Comments/feedback on the lab itself